thenocturnaldevgypsy/bootstrap-coded-templates/README.md

 ├─ nginx/                                     # Nginx configuration directory
 │    └─ default.conf                          # Nginx configurations (DEV Env)
-├─ source code/                               # App's source code │    ├─ assets/                               # assets folder for images, css, js and libraries │    │    ├─ css/                             # main directory for storing css file │    │    ├─ images/                          # main directory for storing image files
+├─ source code/                               # App's source code │    ├─ assets/                               # assets folder for images, css, js and libraries for index.html │    │    ├─ css/                             # main directory for storing css file for index.html
+│    │    ├─ images/                          # main directory for storing image files for index.html
-│    │    │   ├─ favicons/                    # favicons for the website
+│    │    │   ├─ favicons/                    # favicons for the website for index.html
-│    │    │   └─ portfolio/                   # portfolio mockup images
+│    │    │   └─ portfolio/                   # portfolio mockup images for index.html
-│    │    ├─ js/                              # main directory for storing js files
+│    │    ├─ js/                              # main directory for storing js files for index.html
-│    │    └─ library/                         # main directory for the framework and libraries used
+│    │    └─ library/                         # main directory for the framework and libraries used for index.html
-│    ├─ template-linkinbio-lite               # bootstrap theme, also contain their own assets folder │    ├─ template-linkinbio-simple             # bootstrap theme, also contain their own assets folder │    ├─ template-personalsite-detailed        # bootstrap theme, also contain their own assets folder │    └─ index.html                            # inventory/catalog page of the bootstrap templates available ├─ .env                                       # .env for docker-compose.yml (DEV Env)
+│    ├─ template-linkinbio-lite/              # bootstrap theme, also contain their own assets folder │    ├─ template-linkinbio-simple/            # bootstrap theme, also contain their own assets folder │    ├─ template-personalsite-detailed/       # bootstrap theme, also contain their own assets folder │    └─ index.html                            # inventory/catalog page of the bootstrap templates available ├─ .env                                       # .env for docker-compose.yml (DEV Env)
 ├─ .gitignore                                 # files ignored by Git